zackbradys/zackbradys/README.md

 - print("Hello friends! 👋") >>> Hello friends! 👋

-- I’m Zack Brady, also known as @zackbradys!
-Check out my repos or reach out to me.
+- I’m Zack Brady, also known as @zackbradys.
+Welcome to my profile!

 - Reach me by emailing me at [zbrady@zackbrady.com](mailto:zbrady@zackbrady.com) or send me a message on one of my socials!